-Lastly, I have much experience working in new academic surroundings: I had postdoc fellowships in UC Berkeley, Tel Aviv University, and the Hebrew University, and a faculty position at Towson University, and in all I spearheaded rather quickly new collaborations with my new colleagues.
-I already made first contact with Dr. Orr Scharf and Dr. Yotam Hotam and with several possible venues for the planned workshops (section 2.3), and I am positive many more productive collaborations will be formed before long.
+Lastly, I am very much used to working in new academic surroundings: I have had postdoc fellowships in UC Berkeley, Tel Aviv University, and the Hebrew University, and a faculty position at Towson University, and in all of these establishments I rather quickly spearheaded collaborations with my new colleagues.
+I have already made first contact with Dr. Orr Scharf and Dr. Yotam Hotam and with several possible venues for the planned workshops (section 2.3), and I am positive that many more productive collaborations will be formed before long.

 1.4 Potential of the researcher to reach or re-enforce professional maturity/independence during the fellowship

 In the years that have passed since I received my PhD, I have succeeded in creating an international academic profile for myself and have worked rigorously to prepare for my reintegration into the Israeli academic world.
-My PhD dissertation, “Therapeutics and Salvation: The Pre-Figuration of Freud’s Concept of Freedom in Schelling’s Philosophy,” proposed a new framework for understanding Freud’s psychoanalysis and its relations with German Idealism in general and the philosophy of FWJ Schelling in particular.
+My PhD dissertation, “Therapeutics and Salvation: The Pre-Figuration of Freud’s Concept of Freedom in Schelling’s Philosophy,” proposed a new framework for understanding Freud’s psychoanalysis and its relations with German Idealism in general and the philosophy of F.W.J Schelling in particular.
 Principally, the work broke new ground in exploring the crucial role of Freud, a self-proclaimed “God-less Jew,” in processes of modern secularism.
 A revised and expanded version of the dissertation is forthcoming (fall 2020) with Magnes Hebrew University Press.
 My second book project, The Negation of History: Repetition and Messianism in Modern Jewish Thought focused on theories of history, repetition, and messianism in the works of Franz Rosenzweig, Gershom Scholem, Walter Benjamin, Franz Kafka, and Sigmund Freud and their interconnections with several modern philosophical models of repetition—in Søren Kierkegaard, Friedrich Nietzsche and Martin Heidegger.
-The manuscript has gone through peer review process and is under final consideration for publication with Brandeis University Press.
-The suggested study, “Heresy and Tradition in Jewish Modernity” aims to further examine the same historical period but from a different conceptual framework.
-In my previous work, secularism and messianism were featured as important examples of the responses to the deterioration of the German Jewish world in the early twentieth century.
-It is my suggestion, that the discourse of heresy is a crucial yet an under researched category for understanding the same complicated reality.
+The manuscript has gone through the peer review process and is under final consideration for publication with Brandeis University Press.
+The suggested study, “Heresy and Tradition in Jewish Modernity” aims to further examine the same historical period, but from a different conceptual framework.
+In my previous work, secularism and messianism featured as important examples of responses to the deterioration of the German Jewish world in the early twentieth century.
+In this new work, I suggest that the discourse of heresy is a crucial yet under researched category for understanding the same complicated reality.